TMJ Dentist in Plano, TX

 TMJ can be painful and uncomfortable, but it doesn’t have to be.
-At Beyond Dental & Implant Center, our doctors specialize in TMJ treatment and can help with the pain.
+At Beyond Dental & Implant Center, Dr. Cory is specialized in TMJ treatment and can help with the pain.
 Call us today or request an appointment online.
+We proudly serve the DFW metroplex community and BEYOND!

 The mention of TMJ often refers to the pain associated with the temporomandibular joint.
 This pain can be excruciating and very intrusive, as it can flare up whenever you move your jaw.
 This can make it difficult to speak, eat or drink.
 Beyond Smiles offers treatment for this unfortunate condition, and can help relieve your pain today!